fengtong-bio/MEABDT/README.md

 |dbCAN|CAZymes annotation|http://bcb.unl.edu/dbCAN2/download/|
 |GTDB-tk|GTDB-tk database|https://gtdb.ecogenomic.org/downloads|

-Note: The version are only the version used in the paper, most of database are constantly updated.
+Note: Please note the versions indicate the ones we used for our project, which might not be the latest.

-## Usage
+## USAGE

 The Example workflow is divided into two folders: 'Pipeline' and 'Scripts'.
-'Pipeline' folder is the process and specific parameter example of software analysis, and 'Scripts' folder is a self written script for analysis and drawing.Some steps are the same analysis for each sample, some steps are the same analysis by group, in addition to the analysis based on MAGs.
+'Pipeline' folder contains details for the public softwares and their parameters used for our project, while the 'Scripts' folder contains in-house scripts for further data analysis and visualisation.
+See below for more information.

 ### Mags acquisition and annotation